JeansLli/Bimodules/README.md

 make
 ```

-Then the command is like:
+Then the run the executable file and the command is like:
 ```
 ./bimodules_quantization x y rank_dim input_file
 ```